Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chirnside Park has 39 active public transport stops, all of which are bus stops.
 These stops are served by 26 different routes that together facilitate 5000 weekly passenger trips.
-The accessibility of transport in the area is rated as moderate, with residents on average being located 469 meters from their nearest stop.
+The accessibility of these services is rated as moderate, with residents located an average of 469 meters from their nearest stop.

-On a daily basis, there are an average of 714 trips across all routes, which translates to approximately 128 weekly trips per individual stop.
+Across all routes, there are an average of 714 trips per day, which amounts to approximately 128 weekly trips per individual stop.

 Frequently Asked Questions - Transport